mattynewts9/Mattynewts9/README.md

 🎓 Current Studies

-I am currently studying at [Le Wagon’s Web Development Bootcamp](https://www.lewagon.com), where I’m advancing my skills in modern web technologies and development practices.
+I am a current alumuni at [Le Wagon’s Web Development Bootcamp](https://www.lewagon.com), where I’m advancing my skills in modern web technologies and development practices.
 This intensive program is equipping me with hands-on experience and practical knowledge to excel in the tech industry.

 🛠️ Languages & Tools